Franz-Josef-Danner/tracking/README.md

 directory whose name matches the zip file, so the root must contain `__init__.py`.
 The addon adds a panel to the Movie Clip Editor for custom tracking options.
+If the addon is nested in another directory when the zip is created, Blender will fail to load the module.
+Double-check that `__init__.py` and the helper scripts sit directly in the archive root before installing.

 ## Installation
 1. In Blender open **Edit > Preferences > Add-ons**.